News Explorer

 Marking news

 When you open a news article, then it's automatically set to read after 2 seconds.
 You can change this behavior in the settings of the app.
 On Apple Watch you must manually mark news articles as read.
-Setting items manually to read or back to unread can be done on all platforms:
+Setting articles manually to read or back to unread can be done on all platforms:

 macOS